phonegap/phonegap-plugin-push/docs/PAYLOAD.md

 ![action_combo](https://cloud.githubusercontent.com/assets/353180/9313435/02554d2a-44f1-11e5-8cd9-0aadd1e02b18.png)

-If your user clicks on the main body of the notification your app will be opened.
-However if they click on either of the action buttons the app will open (or start) and the specified event will be emitted with the callback name.
-In this case it is `emailGuests` and `snooze` respectively.
-If you set the `foreground` property to `true` the app will be brought to the front, if `foreground` is `false` then the callback is run without the app being brought to the foreground.
+If your user clicks on the main body of the notification, then your app will be opened.
+However, if they click on either of the action buttons the app will open (or start) and the specified event will be triggered with the callback name.
+In this case it is `emailGuests` and `snooze`, respectively.
+If you set the `foreground` property to `true`, the app will be brought to the front, if `foreground` is `false` then the callback is run without the app being brought to the foreground.

 ### In Line Replies